davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/update-dependencies.md

 tools can provide a starting point.
 These tools also can't intelligently set dependency ranges, etc.

 Pinning may include freezing external dependencies, such as the source you depend on in a `.tar.gz` file.
-Saving these artifacts as files is manual work as well, work you must do every you time you upgrade them.
+Saving these artifacts as files is manual work as well, work you must do every time you upgrade them.

 Generally speaking, the more reproducible your builds, the more work it is to upgrade them.
 You can